Top Reasons For Dental Bonding

 What is dental bonding?

-It's the application of tooth-colored composite resin to repair a tooth.
+Dental bonding is the application of tooth-colored composite resin to repair a tooth.
 The material is applied to the tooth and is hardened and bonded to the tooth using a special light or laser.

 What is it used for?